 VENUE & TRAVEL

 The workshop will be held in the beautiful and relaxing environment of Kloster Schöntal, some 80 km east from Heidelberg.
-It can easily be reached by public transport.
+It is easily reached by public transport.
 Travelling to Kloster Schöntal is possible by taking the train train and bus:

-- NVH-Regionalbus 11 to Hohebach Mitte, departing at 11:20 from Möckmühl Bahnhof, arriving at stop Schöntal Kloster at 11:47
+- NVH-Regionalbus 11 to Kindergarten Dörzbach, departing at 10:20 from Möckmühl Bahnhof, arriving at stop Schöntal Kloster at 10:47

-For returning to Heidelberg by public transport on April 12, the best travel option will be listed here after the programme has been announced.
+For returning to Heidelberg by public transport on April 12, the best travel option is:

 SOC & CONTACT